Thai-Style Rice Rolls

 - Halve and arrange on a platter.
 Serve with the dipping sauce.

-sugar.
+- For the sauce, combine oil, vinegar and sugar.
 Stir until sugar dissolves.

 - Add chili and basil.